githedgehog/docs/docs/install-upgrade/overview.md

 1. Once the install is complete the system will automatically reboot

+1. After the system has shutdown but before it boots up, remove the usb image from the system.
+Doing this during the uefi boot screen is acceptable.

 1. Upon booting into the freshly installed system, the fabric installation will automatically begin
     1. Optionally this can be monitored with `journalctl -f -u fabric-install.service`